Quant1766/currencyapp/README.md

 ⋅⋅⋅ This command will install all the dependencies in [requirements.txt](requirements.txt) with `docker-compose build`.

 ⋅⋅⋅ After all dependencies are installed, this will run `python manage.py migrate`

-⋅⋅⋅ Finally it will create a base Superuser (if None exists) with the following data:

-    ⋅⋅* First Name: Admin
-    ⋅⋅* Last Name: User
-    ⋅⋅* Email: admin@example.com
-    ⋅⋅⋅* Password: adminpass

-**We Recommend changing the User password once the set up is completed.**

 ---